 You’ll be very lucky, or very cautious, to get through life without getting a parking fine.
 For most new drivers they’re almost a rite of passage.

-Whether it’s because we skip that section of the Highway Code, or we read the little blue book too long ago to even remember, parking fines can darken the best of days.
+Whether it’s because we skip that section of the Highway Code or we learned it all too long ago to even remember, parking fines can put a dampener on the best of days.

 At night, you must always put your sidelights on when parked on the road or in a lay-by with a speed limit above 30mph.

 You’d be surprised how many people are fined, and/or see their vehicle clamped or impounded, because they’ve parked in a strictly prohibited spot.

 Generally, you’re not allowed to park or wait on double yellow lines for any reason.

 There are, however, a couple of exceptions to the double yellow line rules (although both of these only apply where there are no loading restrictions):

 The rules for single yellow lines are slightly different to double yellows as you’re only prevented from parking or waiting there at certain times.
 There aren’t standard rules for single yellow lines but there will be signs nearby explaining when you can’t wait or park there.

 It’s not illegal to park on pavements but you must not block it for wheelchair-users, prams and other pedestrians who need to get by.
 Some residential areas have narrow pavements and roads because they pre-date cars, so choose where you park carefully.

 Although you won’t get fined under the current laws, your vehicle could be towed away if it’s causing an obstruction.